freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/08-data-analysis-with-python/data-analysis-with-python-course/data-analysis-example-b.md

 # --description--

-*Ao invés de usar notebooks.ai como foi mostrado no vídeo, você pode usar o Google Colab como substituto.*
+*Instead of using notebooks.ai like it shows in the video, you can use Google Colab instead.*

 Mais recursos:

--  <a href="https://github.com/ine-rmotr-curriculum/FreeCodeCamp-Pandas-Real-Life-Example" target="_blank" rel="noopener noreferrer nofollow">Notebooks no GitHub</a>
+-  <a href="https://github.com/ine-rmotr-curriculum/FreeCodeCamp-Pandas-Real-Life-Example" target="_blank" rel="noopener noreferrer nofollow">Notebooks on GitHub</a>
 -  <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target="_blank" rel="noopener noreferrer nofollow">Como abrir notebooks do GitHub usando o Google Colab.</a>

 # --questions--